seng438-winter-2023/seng438-a2-Spady7702/seng438-a2-team_number.md

 <h2>Jack & Arion</h2>

-Jack and Arion encountered difficulties figuring out the semantics behind jMock while attemting to mock Values2D and KeyedValues objects in their tests.
-Eventually We learned the proper syntax and gained valuable experience in jMock.
+Jack and Arion encountered difficulties figuring out the semantics behind jMock while attempting to mock Values2D and KeyedValues objects in their tests.
+Eventually they learned the proper syntax and gained valuable experience in jMock.

 # 6 Comments/feedback on the lab itself